dthpham/sminterpolate/README.md

 for instructions.

 ## Setup
-Butterflow requires no additional setup to use, but it's too slow out of the box to do any serious work, so you need to set up a functional OpenCL environment on your machine to take advantage of hardware accelerated methods that will make rendering significantly faster.
+Butterflow requires no additional setup to use, however it's too slow out of the box to do any serious work.
+It's recommended that you set up a functional OpenCL environment on your machine to take advantage of hardware accelerated methods that will make rendering significantly faster.

 See [Setting up OpenCL](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md) for details on how to do this.